 Style: Sichuan (Szechuan) Cuisine

-Characteristics: it is red-gold in color and should be soft in texture.
-In this recipe it should taste salty, fresh and a little bit hot and sweet.
+Characteristics: Home-style Tofu is red-gold in color and should be soft in texture.
+Cooking with this recipe, it should taste salty, fresh and a little bit hot and sweet.

 The 'home-style sauce' is typical of Sichuan Cuisine, and is made by combining bean paste with chili, salt and sauce, which from the staples of many people's meals in Sichuan.
 A common accompaniment to this dish is rice, as it is nutritious but simple to cook.
 As you are making the sauce yourself, you can alter the quantities according to your own taste.